 The mind boggles.
 The men, I'm guessing, wince.

-Disclosure: I travelled to Finland as a keynote speaker for the MATKA Nordic Bloggers Experience.
-I travelled on to Lapland as a guest of Visit Finland and Harriniva.
+Disclosure: I travelled on to Lapland as a guest of Visit Finland and Harriniva.
 As ever, as always, I kept the right to write what I like: reindeer, snow, castration, the lot.
 Otherwise…well, what’s the point?!